tzarrsf/connected-commerce-payments-mc/README.md

 ### Organization

-This repository contains a code folder and a data folder at the root level meant to support Developers pursuing self-enablement, skill-building and ultimately pursuit of Accredited Professional credentials.
+This repository contains a code folder and a data folder at the root level meant to support Developers during the implementation camp (live or virtual course).
+The contents are aligned with the following resources which you'll reference throughout the three days.

+* [Connected Commerce Payments Prework](https://sfdc.co/ConnectedCommercePaymentsPrework) [WIP - access may not be public yet as of 4/24/24]
+* [Connected Commerce Payments Day 1 Exercises](https://sfdc.co/ConnectedCommercePaymentsExercisesDay1) [WIP - access may not be public yet as of 4/24/24]
+* [Connected Commerce Payments Day 2 Exercises](https://sfdc.co/ConnectedCommercePaymentsExercisesDay2) [WIP - access may not be public yet as of 4/24/24]
+* [Connected Commerce Payments Day 3 Exercises](https://sfdc.co/ConnectedCommercePaymentsExercisesDay3) [WIP - access may not be public yet as of 4/24/24]
+* [Connected Commerce Take Home Lab](https://sfdc.co/ConnectedCommercePaymentsTakeHomeLab) [WIP - access may not be public yet as of 4/24/24]

 ### Applicability